Dosa Recipe, How to make Dosa Batter

 Recipe 1 – Crispy Dosa Recipe

-Typically most proportions yield red to brown color dosa only when made on cast iron tawa, but this dosa recipe yields brown crispy dosas even when made on non-stick.
+Typically most proportions yield red to brown color dosa only when made on cast iron tawa, but this recipe yields brown crispy dosas even when made on non-stick.

 Dosa Recipe

-How to Make Dosa Batter (Stepwise Photos)
+How to make Dosa Batter (Stepwise Photos)

 Soak Lentils & Rice